remla25-team12/operation/README.md

 # Add the host entry (one-time setup)
 sudo sh -c 'echo "127.0.0.1 myapp.local" >> /etc/hosts'

+# Check the status of your pods.
+Make sure that all the pods are running before starting the port-forward
+kubectl get pods

 # Start the port-forward
 kubectl port-forward svc/istio-ingress -n istio-system 8080:80
 ```